Kaido997/Solar_energy_management/README.md

 # Solar_energy_management

-Project presentation:
+ # Project presentation:

 The purpose of Solar_energy_management is to provide a simple interface to manage data from solar panels and integrate them with blockchain ad web3 for, in the future, make the unused energy sellable to others in the net for a more greener world with sustainable cities.

-Technologies:
+# Technologies:

--Django
+- Django
--Web3.py
+- Web3.py
--Redis
+- Redis
--Threading
+- Threading

 Isntallation: